Customize Consent Preferences

 The exhibit celebrates a provocative fusion of metaphysical transformation and ecological interconnectivity.
 Merging mythic universes with the natural world, Boundary Strider presents a dynamic group of 11 International and Australian painters.
 Among which is FSU Art Department Professor Carrie Ann Baade whos work has been described as being “autobiographical parables combining fragments of Renaissance and Baroque religious paintings, resulting in surreal landscapes inhabited by exotic flora, fauna, and figures.”

-In an age where images and text are generated and disseminated at unparalleled speed and volume, when prime mythopoetic visual experience is either a distant memory animated by ironic interpretation, or belonging to the non-Western other, Boundary Strider arrives with a different vision – one where anthropomorphic and fantastic imagery challenges those perspectives which flatten a diverse, multiplicitous otherness by a willful blindness and deafness to anything that does not speak in words.
+In an age where images and text are generated and disseminated at unparalleled speed and volume, when prime mythopoetic visual experience is either a distant memory animated by ironic interpretation, or belonging to the non-Western other, Boundary Strider arrives with a different vision – one where anthropomorphic and fantastic imagery challenges those perspectives which flatten a multiplicitous otherness by a willful blindness and deafness to anything that does not speak in words.

 Carrie Ann Baade, The Allegory of G(o)od Government, 2018, oil on canvas, 91 x 122 cm.